Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 When does investment screening come into effect in Ireland?

-Why is the FDI Act noteworthy?
+Why is the Screening Act noteworthy?

 It requires all parties to a relevant transaction to notify and receive approval from the Minister for Enterprise, Trade and Employment before closing can occur.
 Failure to notify a notifiable transaction is a criminal offence punishable by fines and prison sentences.